akumria/puppet-postgresql/README.md

 		require  => Pg_user['pguser'],
 	}

-The default is UTF-8 and en_US.UTF-8 , for English.
+The default is `UTF-8` and `en_US.UTF-8` for English.
 If required, you can also specify both the locale and encoding of a database.

+As well, you can specify the [base template](http://www.postgresql.org/docs/devel/static/manage-ag-templatedbs.html)

 	pg_database {'pgdb':
 		ensure   => present,